pmuscat41/BlackScholes/README.md

 ## 🔧 Dependencies

-The application requires the following packages (see `requirements.txt` for exact versions):
+The application requires the following packages (see `requirements.txt` for exact versions).
+The numpy and scipy versions have been bumped to ensure wheels are available for Python 3.12 and later:

 - `streamlit`
 - `numpy`